Stormwater Utility Program

 How does a 30 year resident on a fixed income pay for increased taxes due to new housing development, forced hook ups to town water, town sewage, and now a storm water utility program?

-N Dolson asked about 2 months ago
+N Dolson asked 8 months ago

 Increases to cost of living can be challenging for residents on a fixed income.
 The proposal on the stormwater utility program is not increasing the budget to the program, but proposing to change the way the funds are collected and managed.
 Thank you for your question.